-Helvetica uses more space than TNR or Calibri at 11 and 12 points.
+Helvetica uses more space than Times New Roman or Calibri at 11 and 12 points.
 At 10 points, it’s hard to read.
-Thus, it’s a second non-starter — unless you’re light on resume material.
-Beyond that, I prefer a message that says Reliable, Stable, or Trust (see below) to one that says Universal.
+Thus, it’s also a non-starter — unless you’re light on resume material.

-Helvetica recently (May 2015) received a ton of press off a Bloomberg article as the best font for a resume.
+Helvetica recently (May 2015) received a ton of press from a Bloomberg article as the best font for a resume.
 However, the recommendation was made by a graphic designer who doesn’t write resumes.
-It’s a lovely font, but it’s not practical for most resumes.
+It’s a lovely font, but usually impractical for our purposes.

 Verdana as a Resume Font

-Verdana is the final sans serif font mentioned in the Psychology of Resume Fonts post.
-It’s a common website font, but it’s too big to consider for your resume.
+Verdana is a common website font, but it’s too big to consider for your resume.

 1. Readers are more likely to agree with information shown in Baskerville.

 2. Readers are less likely to disagree with information written in Baskerville.